 The Policy defines the forms, frequency and order of the current, interim and annual monitoring of students' performance as well as the requirements for the grades and the assessment of educational achievements.
-This is a requirement for all assessment practices for students, teachers and teachers in the IBDP.
+This is a requirement for all assessment practices for students and teachers in the IB programmes (DP/CP).